Junior-Developer-Group/cat-match/README.md

 # Introduction:
 This is an app that lets you choose your perfect cat breed and uses api calls to the cat api , https://thecatapi.com/ to return breed information on cats.

-# TECHNOLOGY AND LANGUAGES USED:
+# Technology and languages Used:
 This project is using vanilla HTML, CSS and JavaScript.
 We are using axios for the api calls.

 # Tickets: